- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 Subject Matter Expertise & Consulting

-Dupont Company, Technology Manager – Delaware – Led engineering technology, personnel, governance and business oversight for 4 mixed use macro facilities in Delaware.
+Dupont Company, Technology & Engineering Manager – Delaware – Led engineering technology, personnel, governance, and business oversight for 4 mixed use macro facilities in Delaware.
 Technology disciplines included mechanical systems, electrical, plumbing/piping (MEP), instrumentation, controls, chemical, automation, facilities, fire and life systems, power and utilities, information technology (IT), Building Automation Systems (BAS), site-wide security systems.
-Facilities areas include manufacturing, product R&D, 3rd party leased spaces, offices and corporate HQ.
+Facilities included manufacturing, product R&D, 3rd party leased spaces, a thermal waste treatment facility, offices and corporate HQ.

-Key responsibilities included personnel management, capital and infrastructure planning, project management and execution, capital avoidance, operations cost administration and reduction, demand services, financial investment analyses and Process Technology (PT) Leadership for Process Safety (PSM) Systems.
+Key responsibilities included personnel management, capital and infrastructure planning, project management and execution, capital avoidance, operations cost administration and reduction, demand services, financial investment analyses and Process Technology (PT) Leadership for Process Safety Managed (PSM) Systems, both high hazard (HHP) and low hazard processes (LHP).
 Businesses included chemicals, polymers, electronics, safety and construction materials, agriculture, nutrition & health, biosciences.
-Provided Third Party Tennant technical support for Axalta, Chemours, Nemours Hospital, Incyte Corporation, Delaware Innovation Center and DOW Chemical facilities.
+Provided Third Party Tennant technical support for Axalta®, Chemours®, Nemours® Hospital, Incyte® Corporation, Delaware Innovation Center® and DOW® Chemical facilities.

-Research & Development Facilities >50 Buildings – Delaware – As part of the site leadership team, led the facility Emergency Management Team (EMT) for planning, personnel management , communication system and protocol development, with management of site emergencies including: fires, electrical outages, loss of refrigeration for catalysts, hazardous and radioactive waste discoveries, Highly Toxic Material (HTM) exposures, site evacuations, fire frills, environmental management, spill management and containment.
+Research & Development Facilities > 50 Buildings – Delaware – As part of the site leadership team, led the facility Emergency Management Team (EMT) for planning, personnel management , communication system and protocol development, with management of site emergencies including: fires, electrical outages, loss of refrigeration for catalysts, hazardous and radioactive waste discoveries, Highly Toxic Material (HTM) exposures, site evacuations, fire drills, environmental management, spill management and containment.

 Mechanical Systems Engineering – Delaware – Led and provisioned the overall governance for the design and engineering for over 8000 mechanical systems, including HVAC, relief protection (RV’s), piping, pressure vessels, reactors, process engineering, process technology, pressure loss calculations, through utilization of a mixed engineering staff.
 Classified systems in “Simple”, “Moderate”, “Complex” to track billable engineering hours for productivity benchmarking.
 Increased overall engineering productivity by 10 to 15% by keeping appropriate metrics, KPI’s, and reviewing with engineering supervisors monthly.
 Developed a screening requirement to ensure capital projects over $50K were in fact requirements under regulation (ASME) and intercompany standards.
 Managed contract engineering staff for Kellogg Brown & Root (KBR), Jacobs, Pennoni and Delaware Engineering including billing and invoicing, budgeting and reporting to upper management.
 Reduced and/or increased contract engineering staff with ebb and flow of work.